bywatersolutions/devs.bywatersolutions.com/source/_posts/Claimed-Returned.md

 title: Claimed Returned
 raised: 8000
 supporters: 3
-date: 2016-11-30 12:40:18
+date: 'Wed Nov 30 2016 05:40:18 GMT-0700 (Mountain Standard Time)'
 goal: 8000
+short_description: >-
-short_description: This feature will add the ability for library staff to mark things as claimed returned when the patron states that he/she returned an item that is still showing as checked out.
+  This feature will add the ability for library staff to mark things as claimed returned when the patron states that he/she returned an item that is still showing as checked out.
 tags: koha claims returned
 bug: 14697
-module: Circulation
+module: Funded
+published: true
+originalmodule: circulation
 ---

 * mark an item claimed returned via circulation